sleibrock/twitch.py/readme.md

 ## About

 Ever wanted to check out Twitch streams without going to their horribly bloated, javascript-ridden website?
-Well, now you can!
+Well now you can!

 Thanks to the power of the Twitch JSON API (that barely works) we can check frontpage games, streams and so on all from the command line!